Tmee/Nokogiri-Example/scrape.md

 ### Scraping a website with Nokogiri and XPath

-To setup your environment to use Nokogiri you need to require both the Nokogiri gem (require 'nokogiri') and the OpenURI module from ruby (require 'open-uri').
+To setup your environment to use Nokogiri you need to require both the Nokogiri gem, if you already have the gem installed type:
+    ```ruby
+    require 'nokogiri'
+    ```
+If you don't have the gem yet type:
+    ```ruby
+    gem install 'nokogiri'
+    require 'nokogiri'
+    ```
+and the OpenURI module from ruby (require 'open-uri').
 Once both of those are set, use the gem and module to grab the information off the url you pass it